Skip to content

 Sub computation against an app-db (rf/compute-sub query-v db) — query-v is [:sub-id arg1 arg2], JVM-runnable

-Test-flavoured helpers (ts/dispatch-sequence events) — chained dispatch-sync; (ts/assert-path-equals path expected) — clojure.test-aware assertion mirroring the :rf.assert/path-equals event used inside a Story :script block (see 007 §Play functions); (ts/assert-db-equals expected-db) — companion full-db form (no event analog).
-All three ship with re-frame.test-support.
+Test-flavoured helpers (ts/assert-path-equals path expected) — clojure.test-aware assertion mirroring the :rf.assert/path-equals event used inside a Story :script block (see 007 §Play functions); ships with re-frame.test-support.
+For a full-db check, compare directly — (is (= expected-db (rf/app-db-value f))).
+To fire several events in order, doseq over rf/dispatch-sync (each drains to fixed point before the next).

 with-frame and with-new-frame